How to write a clinical research resume

 Boston, MA.:Thomson Centerwatch.

-- Ready and willing to accomodate frequent local, domestic or
+- Ready and willing to accommodate frequent local, domestic or

 international business travel.